BI-DS/GRA4157/README.md

 # GRA4157
 Course material for  GRA 4157 - (Big) Data Curation, Pipelines, and Management.

+# Machine learning resources
+For an introduction to machine learning I recommend the scikit-learn [tutorial](https://scikit-learn.org/stable/tutorial/basic/tutorial.html).
+I have uploaded notebooks in the folder 07-scikit-learn, which are in part based on the scikit-learn tutorial.
+I will spend 30 minutes of the next class to lecture machine learning, and you get the rest of the time to work on projects.
+The ML project is posted in the scikit-learn folder and also linked in the lecture plan below.

 # Mid-term solution
 I have uploaded a suggested solution to the mid-term under GRA4157/mid-term-solution, [here](https://github.com/BI-DS/GRA4157/blob/main/mid-term-solution/gra-mid-term.py).
 If you have questions, comments or complaints feel free to contact me.